Can a Non profit Get SBA Loans

 So, does the SBA provide 501c3 business loans?
 The simple answer is no. SBA loans are not for nonprofits.
 But don’t be discouraged, there are now other options.

 All eligibility requirements and creditworthiness decisions are made by the intermediary, not the SBA.
 In addition, there are various fees from the lender that you will have to pay.
-Worst of all, it could take months for you to receive your money.

-Can Your Nonprofit Go from Small to Super Successful
+Can Your Nonprofit Go From Small to Super Successful?

 As a small nonprofit organization, you may often feel like everything is going against you.
-Competing with the big guys can make you weary and create disenchantment.
+Competing with the big guys can make one weary and create disenchantment.
 But can you fight all this and make your organization a superstar?

 Use technology to your advantage – although you have to do more with less, this doesn’t have to be a barrier.
 You can use technology to better manage data and work smarter instead of harder.

 Make your communication more personal – use your small size to your benefit.
 You have the ability to reach out to donors individually and make them feel special, so use it.
 It has been proven that donors are more willing to donate when they feel a personal connection with your cause.